Alcohol Abuse Careers

 Alcohol Abuse Careers Quiz question 4

-As mentioned, careers and degrees needed in the field of drug and alcohol abuse treatment are quite diverse.
+As mentioned, the variety of careers and degrees needed in the field of drug and alcohol abuse treatment are quite diverse.
 Each has its own set of education and training requirements.

 Career Types and Relevant Degrees